neo-project/docs/docs/en-us/sc/deploy/deploy.md

 # Deploying Smart Contracts

 When a smart contract is deployed on the blockchain, it can be used by other users or invoked by other contracts.
-This section describes how to deploy and invoke the smart contract in the NEO blockchain using NEO-GUI.
+This section describes how to deploy and invoke the smart contract in the Neo blockchain using Neo-GUI.
 The instructions in this section are generic and applicable to all contract types including NEP-5 tokens.

 ## What contracts need to be deployed?